shakfu/cyfaust/README.md

 - Python-oriented implementation of the faust intrepreter

-- Provides the following submodules:
+- Provides the following submodules (in the default build):

     - `cyfaust.interp`: wraps the faust interpreter and the rtaudio audio driver